pulse-browser/pulse-ext-types/README.md

 # pulse-ext-types

-A set of type definition files specificly for pulse browser
+Provides type definition and docs for webextention apis that are available ONLY within pulse browser.